evhub/coconut/HELP.md

     else:
         return 1
     try:
-        _ is int = n  # also destructuring assignment
+        x is int = n  # also destructuring assignment except MatchError:
-    except MatchError:
         pass
-    else: if n > 0:  # in Coconut, if, match, and try are allowed after else return n * factorial(n-1)
+    else: if x > 0:  # in Coconut, if, match, and try are allowed after else return x * factorial(x-1)
     raise TypeError("the argument to factorial must be an integer >= 0")

 # Test cases: